Statistical inference in sparse high-dimensional additive models: Introduction

-Our main result will state finite-sample properties for the presmoothing or pilot estimator $\hat f_1$.
-It is important that this is needed only for one specification of $\hat f_1$.
-We will argue that these finite-sample properties imply that, asymptotically,

-for a whole class of smoothing estimators $\tilde f_1^{\text{oracle}}$ in the oracle model.
-Thus, we have developed an asymptotic optimality theory for sparse high-dimensional additive models.
+Our main result will state finite-sample properties for the presmoothing or pilot estimator $\hat f_1^{\text{(pre)}}$.
+This estimator is compared with a presmoothing estimator $\hat f_1^{\text{(oracle, pre)}}$ in the oracle model and finite-sample bounds are established.
+It is important that this is needed only for one specification of $\hat f_1^{\text{(pre)}}$ and $\hat f_1^{\text{(oracle, pre)}}$.
+We will argue that these finite-sample bounds imply that for a large class of smoothing operators (kernel smoothing, orthogonal series estimation, splines) resmoothing of $\hat f_1^{\text{(pre)}}$ by application of this smoothing method approximates well the corresponding smoothing estimator in the oracle model.
+Thus, we get oracle adaptive estimators for a whole class of estimators $\hat f_1^{\text{(oracle)}}$.
+This can be judged as an asymptotic optimality theory for sparse high-dimensional additive models.